-- one or more corner flags is missing
+- one or more corner flags are missing

 - there is a minor inaccuracy with the markings on the field of play such as the corner area, centre circle etc.

-- the goal posts/crossbar are not white
+- the goalposts/crossbar are not white

-In such cases, the referee should, with the agreement of the teams, play/continue the match and must submit a report to the appropriate authorities.
+In such cases, the referee should, with the agreement of the teams, play/ continue the match and must submit a report to the appropriate authorities.